hrishikeshms29/notesapi/README.md

 # Notes API

-API for managing notes.This is an simple api that aims to provide a simple crud api using nodejs,expressjs and postgres sql.
+API for managing notes.This is an simple api that aims to provide a simple crud api using nodejs,expressjs and postgres sql

 ## Table of Contents